KDAB/GammaRay/ReadMe.txt

  * Browse all QTextDocuments, along with the ability to edit them and view their internal structures.

+ * Show all QTimers and their statistics (number of wakeups, wakeup time, ...)

 Head Engineer for GammaRay is Volker Krause <volker.krause@kdab.com>

 License